DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Experiments

-\blue{We also compare \proj with Peregrine~\cite{jamshidi2020peregrine}, Pangolin~\cite{chen2020pangolin} and Fractal~\cite{dias2019fractal}.} We run the four systems for MC and FSM on the CiteSeer, Patents, and MiCo datasets.
-Similar to ~\cite{jamshidi2020peregrine}, we only discover the frequent patterns with no more than three edges in FSM.
-As shown in Table~\ref{tab:overall_peregrine}, \proj is consistently faster, and achieves up to $713\times$, $328\times$ and $42,143\times$ speedup over Peregrine, Pangolin-CPU and Fractal, respectively.
+We also compare \proj with Peregrine~\cite{jamshidi2020peregrine}, Pangolin~\cite{chen2020pangolin} and Fractal~\cite{dias2019fractal}.
+We run the four systems for MC and FSM. \red{We evaluate MC on cs/pt/mc and FSM on mc/lj (lj with randomly synthesized labels).} As shown in Table~\ref{tab:overall_peregrine}, \proj is consistently faster, and achieves up to \maxspeedupperegrine, \maxspeeduppangolin and \maxspeedupfractal speedup over Peregrine, Pangolin-CPU and Fractal, respectively.
 Pangolin ran out of memory and crashed for many benchmarks due to its memory-demanding BFS exploration.
 Pangolin-GPU's performance is competitive with \proj.
 Nevertheless, it runs on a significantly more expensive device (NVIDIA V100-32GB).
 It is around 8K USD, 6.15$\times$ costly compared with the CPUs used by \proj (two Intel Xeon E5-2630 v3, 1.3K USD).
 More importantly, Pangolin-GPU fail to run on large graphs/patterns due to the GPU memory limitation (marked as "C").

-GraphPi~\cite{shi2020graphpi} searches for the best vertex ID restrictions to break symmetry.
-Besides, it introduces a mathematical method to accelerate pattern counting tasks by quickly evaluating the number of iterations of some certain loops.
-We

-compare \proj with GraphPi in Figure~\ref{fig:compare_with_graph_pi} for motif mining applications.
+We compare \proj with GraphPi~\cite{shi2020graphpi} in Figure~\ref{fig:compare_with_graph_pi} for motif mining applications.
 We do not use FSM since GraphPi does not supported it.
-The version marked with ``(count)'' indicates that the pattern counting mathematical optimization is enabled.
-Our system consistently outperforms GraphPi, and achieves up to 62.8$\times$ speedup.
-While GraphPi's mathematical optimization significantly improves its performance, it is {\em only suitable for pattern counting} tasks.
-Nevertheless, we do not see fundamental obstacle to integrate this optimization.
+The version marked with ``(count)'' indicates that the pattern counting mathematical

+optimization of GraphPi is enabled, which quickly evaluates the number of iterations of some certain loops.
+Our system consistently outperforms GraphPi, and achieves up to \maxspeedupgraphpi speedup.
+GraphPi's mathematical optimization significantly improves its performance but is only suitable for pattern counting.